SubdivisionSilverleaf at DC Ranch - Horseshoe Canyon

 The pool deck has been the center of numerous successful fundraisers and memorable events.
 When the setting sun casts its magical glow on the McDowell Mountains, it's hard not to be in a special frame of mind.

 Before moving to Arizona, the owners had lived in a 60-story condo in Manhattan.
-The apartment was contemporary in style, with white walls, blond wood floors and black lacquer accents a long way from the ranch hacienda look.
+The apartment was contemporary in style, with white walls, blond wood floors and black lacquer accents, a long way from the ranch hacienda look.
 As the owners began to view life in NYC from a glass-half-empty perspective - as their daughter was about to enter middle school - Scottsdale was at the top of their list of possible destinations.
 They knew the area well, having vacationed at the Phoenician Resort for many years.
-With its modern infrastructure, sunny and dry climate, high-end shops, good restaurants and even a branch of the Mayo Clinic, Scottsdale seemed like the idea choice.
+With its modern infrastructure, sunny and dry climate, high-end shops, good restaurants and even a branch of the Mayo Clinic, Scottsdale seemed like the ideal choice.

 When the owners moved here, they fully embraced Spanish-Style architecture.
 It was fun to work with a completely different set of materials and colors, and they really got into the project, which took more than three years to complete.
 In the end, they had realized their vision.
 It will always be their dream house.
+See Motion Video.
+Easy to show, by appointment please.